retifrav/scraps/_windows/index.md

 format fs=exfat label="some" unit=1024K quick
 ```

+...but be aware that if you'll store a lot of small files on that disk with 1024K AU, then the performance (*and disk space utilization*) will be very bad.

 ### Set an environment variable to run an application

 For example, some idiots didn't think about High DPI displays, when they were developing a Qt-based application.
 So you can fix that by setting the variable before launching the application: